alitayin/eCash-community/README.md

 ### About

-This is a custom theme for the ecash community resource indexer，I named it as Deep Sea Pink.
+This is a custom theme for the ecash community resource indexer，I named it as Pink Jellyfish..